 day & evening programs

-L'Academie de Cuisine's culinary arts program is a three-phase curriculum: classroom study and kitchen fundamentals, advanced kitchen training, and a 25 week paid apprenticeship in a fine-dining kitchen.
+L'Academie de Cuisine's culinary arts program teaches the necessary skills in a three-phase curriculum: classroom study and kitchen fundamentals, advanced kitchen training, and a 25 week paid apprenticeship in a fine-dining kitchen.

-Designed by former White House Executive Pastry Chef Roland Mesnier, our Pastry Arts Program combines three phases of study: classroom study and baking fundamentals, advanced kitchen training, and a paid apprenticeship.
-Students graduate prepared to enter many pastry & baking-related fields, from professional kitchen work to food styling, catering, entrepreneurship, and beyond.learn more
+Designed by former White House Executive Pastry Chef Roland Mesnier, our Pastry Arts Program combines three phases of study: classroom study and baking fundamentals, advanced kitchen training, and a paid apprenticeship.learn more

-Both Culinary and Pastry program students undertake a 26 week paid apprenticeship, the longest consecutive apprenticeship time offered at any program in the US.
-Working about 35 hours a week under the supervision of an experienced chef and the guidance of L'Academie staff, apprentices apply their classroom knowledge and hone their technical skills in real working kitchens.
+All students go through a 26-week paid apprenticeship, the longest offered in the U.S. Spend 35 hours a week under the guidance of an experienced chef applying classroom knowledge and honing technical skills in professional kitchens.

 Approved by the Maryland Higher Education Commission as an independent post-secondary educational facility offering several professional curricula.